SWIFTSIM/swiftsim-tutorials/SPH Introduction/simulating_a_galaxy.md

 ![Histogram of densities in the isolated galaxy](plots/density_histogram.png)

+You can explore more about the `data.gas.densities` field (or any other field) by accessing the available properties:

++ `field.description`, a text description of what the field holds
++ `field.units`, the current symbolic units of the field
++ `field.cosmo_factor`, a sub-object containing:
+  - `field.cosmo_factor.a_factor`, the conversion for co-moving to physical
+  - `field.cosmo_factor.expr`, the symbolic representation of the associated a-factor for this array

+Explore a few more of the properties.
+You can get a list of the available gas properties from `data.metadata.gas_properties.field_names`, or by inspecting the object yourself.

 ### Making pretty pictures

 A much more interesting way to visualise this data would be to make an image